cristiani/fibonacci/Readme.md

 Fibonacci Test.

 This springboot application was developed with  Intellij Community Edition.
-The project structure if the one recommended in [Spring docs](https://docs.spring.io/spring-boot/docs/current/reference/html/using.html#using.structuring-your-code).
+The project structure is the one recommended in [Spring docs](https://docs.spring.io/spring-boot/docs/current/reference/html/using.html#using.structuring-your-code).
 To execute this service locally, you need access to build and run either via maven executing:
 ```